-Often students make time during the academic year to devout a few hours each week to earn a portion of the funds needed to cover their educational expenses, especially to help with incidental and/or miscellaneous expenses.
+Often students make time during the academic year to devote a few hours each week to earn a portion of the funds needed to cover their educational expenses, especially to help with incidental and/or miscellaneous expenses.
 Employment opportunities can be found among the multitude of various departments located on Tulane’s campuses, as well as at off-campus locations where greater New Orleans companies are seeking to hire Tulane students.
 Students employed by Tulane are usually paid bi-weekly for the hours actually worked, with net earnings directly deposited into the student’s preferred banking account.

 Generally, employment opportunities fall into one of the following three categories: